ie3ul2df/Music-Archiver/README.md

 # Musics-Archiver

-🎵 A Django-based music playlist app that allows users to save and play music links, create playlists, and enjoy shuffle and sequential playback.
+🎵 A Django-based music Archiver app that allows users to save and play music links, create Albums, and enjoy shuffle and sequential playback.